m-mishad/Intelligent-Cloud-Application/README.md

-## Step 3: Deploy the application as a microservices:
+## Step 3: Deploying the applications as a microservices:

 To create the deployments and services, follow the steps: